Great to have you, Rush Limboy, here at the Excellence in Broadcasting Network and the most listened to radio talk show in the country.

 The time will come for that.

-It is already overpopulated, overcrowded.
+It is already overpopulated, overcred.

-But I'm gonna tell you something.
+But i'm going to tell you something.

-Everybody else uh came off a little bit.
+Uh came off a little bit.

-Here's Perry, who's everybody thinks is a uh rock ribbed conservative, and here he comes with the language of the left.
+And here he comes with the language of the left.

-What is that?
+What is that that's?

-That's that's not about it's not about that at all.
+It's not about that at all.

-You know, we don't need to go out and use the language of the left.
+You know we don't need to go out and use the language of the left.

-I don't know, I don't know.
+I don't know.

 What don't we pay for?

-Who is gonna pay for it?
+Who else was going to pay for it?

-The federal government used taxpayer money to buy semi-automatic weapons, sold them to criminals, and then watched as the guns disappeared.
+Not only did U.S. officials approve, allow, and assist in the sale of more than 2,000 guns to the Sinalawa cartel, the federal government used taxpayer money to buy semi-automatic weapons, sold them to criminals, and then watched as the guns disappeared.

 Well, yeah.

-This disclosure revealed in documents obtained by Fox News could undermine the Department of Justice previous defense that Operation Fast and Furious was a botched operation where agents simply lost track of weapons as they were transferred from one illegal buyer to another.
+This disclosure revealed in documents obtained by Fox News could undermine the Department of Justice's previous defense that Operation Fast and Furious was a botched operation where agents simply lost track of weapons as they were transferred from one illegal buyer to another.

 But now the federal government used taxpayer money to buy the weapons that were then transferred to criminals, drug user, well, the drug cartel bigwigs.

-I don't have any doubt in my mind that Fast and Furious was a backdoor way of sabotaging the second amendment.
+I don't have any doubt in my mind that Fast and Furious was a backdoor way of sabotaging the Second Amendment.

 There's no doubt in my mind that's what the regime had planned for it.